Google’s confirmed the next version of Android Oreo and Android 8.1 should land for Pixel devices and select Nexus devices later this year.

 Before we get into an early look at the update's performance on the Nexus 5X, a few notes about the installation process.

-We've been using Android 8.1 Oreo on the Nexus 5X for a little awhile now and so far, the update is performing well in key areas like battery life, connectivity, and UI speed.
-We've also been testing our core apps and services.
+We've been using the January Android 8.1 Oreo on the Nexus 5X for a few hours now and the update is performing well in key areas including battery life, connectivity, and UI speed.

 We've been able to connect the Nexus 5X to multiple routers including eero.
 Speeds are fast and reliable.
 We've also successfully connected the Nexus 5X to several Bluetooth devices including headphones and speakers.